Plaza Las Américas (Puerto Rico): Development and opening: 1950s-1960s

-On March 18, 1966, it was reported that A Newark based firm had provided mortgage financing for the largest regional shopping center in Latin America.
+On March 18, 1966, it was reported that a Newark based firm had provided mortgage financing for the largest regional shopping center in Latin America.
 The J. I. Kislak Organization reported that its Mortgage Division has arranged an $11,000,000 mortgage for 25 years with The Equitable Life Assurance Society on Plaza Las Américas, a 596,000 square foot retailing complex being built in the Hato Rey section of San Juan, Puerto Rico.
-Scheduled for completion in the fall of 1967, Plaza Las Américas covered a 55nacre tract at Franklin D. Roosevelt Avenue and Las Americas Express, opposite the municipal stadium.
+Scheduled for completion in the fall of 1967, Plaza Las Américas covered a 55 acre tract at Franklin D. Roosevelt Avenue and Las Americas Express, opposite the municipal stadium.
 The Kislak Organization was the development consultant and leasing broker for the owners, the Fonalledas family, of San Juan.
-Major tenant of the new shopping hub would be the J. C. Penney Co., with. a 277,000 square foot department store, one of the largest in its nationwide chain at the time.
+Major tenant of the new shopping hub would be the J. C. Penney Co., with a 277,000 square foot department store, one of the largest in its nationwide chain at the time.
 The F. W. Woolworth Co. would also have a 48,000 square foot variety store.
 More than 30 stores by this point were leased.
 Among them were units of the Pueblo Supermarkets chain, First Federal Savings and Loan Association, Commonwealth Theatres, Thom McAn Shops, Singer Sewing Machine Co., and many other large San Juan retailers.